hellomotolegacy/py-test/README.md

 # py-test
-Think of cpp-test, only in Python.
+Think of cpp-test, only in Python (3.6).